tmy-datamesa/tmy-datamesa/README.md

 I am an independent researcher, builder, and system designer.
 My background is not a straight line—it's an intersection.
 I hold an **MBA and an MSc in Construction Management**, and my career spans **civil engineering, financial risk analytics, underwriting, and applied AI**.

 I don't just write code; I design ecosystems.
 I focus on **agentic workflows, context engineering, and practical architecture decisions**, building products that are analytically sound and actually useful in the face of uncertainty.
-I partner with forward-thinking teams that value collaboration, continuous learning, and non-toxic growth.
+I partner with forward-thinking teams that value high-trust collaboration and continuous learning.

 *Embrace AI’s potential, manage its risks carefully and remember the humans using it. ✨*